jmuema/git-search/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## License
-This project is licensed under the terms of the MIT license.
-Copyright (c) 2019 Joseph Muema Mwangangi.
+-This project is licensed under the terms of the [MIT license](https://github.com/jmuema/Web-work/blob/master/MIT%20License)